6 Reasons Why Online Dating Sucks And How To Cope

 Harassment is one of the chief concerns and complaints about online dating.
 Research has indicated that 28% of people using dating sites and apps have felt uncomfortable or harassed via unwanted messages and images.
 To maintain safety, online daters should adhere to a few simple guidelines, including not giving out their phone number, not divulging too many identifiable details (home or work address, daily routines, etc.), meeting in a public place, and always letting someone know where they are.
 No matter how many dates you have gone on in the past or how many dates you might go on in the future, safety is paramount.

 There are several phrases used to describe the problem of having too many options, but the paradox of choice and decision fatigue are the most common descriptors.
-In essence, these phrases are used to describe having too many choices to feel comfortable or secure making a single decision.
 Having a lot options seems like a significant boon to online dating, but it can actually lead people to feel overwhelmed or overconfident in their ability to just “get another date.”

 When a discussion of online dating comes up, many people are quick to seek out advice for making their profiles more appealing, rather than seeking advice to avoid the common pains and pitfalls associated with using dating apps and sites.
 To help prepare yourself for some of the less desirable aspects of dating over the internet, consider the following: